isaacnmm/pestpolicy-hugo2XX/content/posts/what-kills-fleas-on-contact/index.md

 light or glue traps that use light or lovely scents to lure the fleas to be electrocuted or caught.
 So, where should you put or position the flea trap?
 Well, place the flea trap near your bed or pet bed and bedding as this is where fleas frequent.
 But avoid placing flea traps near flammable objects, drapery, or walls.
 But, do they really work?
-How effective are the flea traps?�Well, flea traps will attract and help reduce massive flea infestations but the fleas may still move jump onto another host like dogs or cats
+How effective are the flea traps?Well, flea traps will attract and help reduce massive flea infestations but the fleas may still move jump onto another host like dogs or cats
 .